 They found that 17 site built homes out of 1000 had home fires as opposed to only 8 per 1000 manufactured homes.

 In 1994 there was a new federal law initiated to make all homes more energy efficient.
 Manufactured homes have to abide by those laws.

-HUD went so far as to divide the country into 3 regions and manufactured homes produced for that region have to meet the regional laws.
-Here’s what MHOA says about it: A new thermal zone map for manufactured housing identifies three regions: the southeastern states are grouped from South Carolina to Texas in Zone I; the mid-zone of the nation is grouped from North Carolina across to California in Zone II; and the remaining northern part of the country is grouped together in Zone III.
+HUD went so far as to divide the country into 3 regions and manufactured homes produced for each region have to meet the performance zones for each.
+Here’s what NMHOA says about it: A new thermal zone map for manufactured housing identifies three regions: the southeastern states are grouped from South Carolina to Texas in Zone I; the mid-zone of the nation is grouped from North Carolina across to California in Zone II; and the remaining northern part of the country is grouped together in Zone III.

 HUD’s new standards require that manufactured homes comply with one of three alternative options: design the home’s overall thermal efficiency to account for heat loss through the insulted surfaces of the thermal envelope (better known as Uo-values) for three zones; adjust Uo values with credits for high efficiency heating and cooling equipment; or by totally redesigning the home with new innovative technologies that use no more energy than published Uo values.
 Zone II, including Oklahoma, requires a Uo of 0.096.
 These efforts are ensuring that manufactured homes remain affordable, not only in start-up costs, but for the life of the home.

 If you have a question feel free to email me.
 I’ll do my best to get you the information you need.
 Thanks!